padok-team/docs-terraform-guidelines/terraform_versioning.md

 In order to make the behaviour of layers completely deterministic, the version should be fixed to a specific version.
 Use the `= 1.0.0` constraint to do this.

+### Terraform lock files in layers

+Lock files in Terraform are generated upon running `terraform init`.
+These files, named `.terraform.lock.hcl`, must be committed into the repo.
+They allow for deterministic behaviour in dependency management across devices running our code.

+These files only appear in directories in which you run `terraform init`, therefore there are none in modules.

 ## Bump terraform version

 TODO: List steps like